strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.8.9 =
+* BUG: Fixed bug with recurring orders and TwoCheckout.
+* BUG: Fixed bug where some non-members (membership_id was 0 or NULL) were being processed for expiration.
 * BUG: Fixed bug where the address/street wasn't showing up when printing orders from the dashboard.
 * BUG: Fixed bug where the Stripe class would sometimes show its billing and payment fields even if a secondary gateway was chosen.
 * BUG: Making sure $this->total is set for new orders and available to the pmpro_add_order, pmpro_added_order filters.
 * BUG: No longer showing a "renew" link on the membership account page if the user's level is not allowing sign ups.
 * ENHANCEMENT: Updated categories list on the edit levels page to show nested categories.
 * ENHANCEMENT: Now adding a pmpro-no-access class (similar to the pmpro-has-access class) to the post element if a user doesn't have access to that post.

 = 1.8.8.3 =
 * BUG: Fixed issue in pmpro_has_membership_access() that was causing issues on some sites, specifically sites running PMPro Series.